 Disability Employment Advocate – Coffs Harbour ESA

-Tursa Employment & Training is seeking to employ a Disability Employment Advocate with experience in case management, marketing, or other related fields to work within the area listed below:
+Tursa Employment & Training is seeking to employ a Disability Employment Advocate with experience in case management, marketing, or other related fields to work in the Coffs Harbour ESA.

 Previous industry experience in Disability Employment Services or similar work would be desirable.
 Successful applicants will however, have excellent communication and engagement skills i.e. the ability, disposition, and commitment to engage positively and empathetically with participants to enable them to move into employment or self-employment.
 The position is one of contributing your skills, knowledge, and energy into the participant-worker relationship as a partner with the participant in seeking opportunities for gainful employment, and to engage and negotiate with employers as required on behalf of your participant.

 Staff will need to be flexible and have the ability to adapt as the industry is subject to frequent change and development.